dbissell6/DFIR/Blue_Book/Blue_Book.md

 -    Chunk data (variable length): the actual data contained in the chunk.
 -    CRC (4 bytes): a checksum used to verify the integrity of the chunk data.

-The first chunk in a PNG file is the IHDR chunk, which contains basic information about the image.

 ### Compressed Files (.zip, .rar, .tar.gz, .7z, .bz2, .cab, ...)